pratiibh-401-advanced-javascript/seattle-javascript-401n13/curriculum/projects/Personal_Retrospective.md

 You have now completed your first Code 401 group project!

-It is time to reflect on what you’ve done.
+It is time to reflect on what you've done.

 ## Tasks
 Below, use the text submission box for this assignment to write on the following topics.